Russia to spend up to $5.5 billion a year from wealth fund to boost state investment - official

 Speaking to reporters at the St. Petersburg Economic Forum, First Deputy Prime Minister Andrei Belousov said the spending would be equally split between infrastructure investments and funding of a government development strategy worth 1.2 trillion roubles.

-The National Wealth Fund, which is designed to help balance the pension system and stores part of Russia’s revenues from oil exports, was worth $116.4 billion, or 7.5% of the country’s GDP, as of May 1.
+The National Wealth Fund, which is designed to help balance the pension system and stores part of Russia’s revenues from oil exports, was worth $185.9 billion as of May 1.

 Russia’s finance ministry and the central bank have called for careful spending from the fund, stressing the importance of not spending more than 1 trillion roubles over a three-year period.